|Course coordinator(s)||dr. M Strokal|

 - use simple global water system models;

-- design an indicator for water stress that takes into account both water quantity and water quality.
+- design and apply an indicator for water stress that takes into account both water quantity and water quality.

 - analysis of scientific papers on global modelling;